-Hot temperatures, evaporation loss and high crop water use made it harder to boost soil moisture again last week but persistence paid off for those with the water and the will.
+Hot temperatures, evaporation loss and high crop water use made it hard to boost soil moisture last week but persistence paid off for those with the water and the will.
+You need to add 1.5 - 3 inches a week now before you add much to the soil.
 It's really surprising how quickly soils dry out after irrigation and it only takes a shovel or soil probe to confirm it.
 So take a look and add water while it's available.